mozilla/ActiveData/docs/Qb_Tutorial.md

 Grouping
 ----------

-Pulling individual records is unexciting, and it will take forever to get an understanding of the 3billion records behind it.
+Pulling individual records is unexciting, and it will take forever to get an understanding of the billions records behind it.
 ActiveData's objective is to provide aggregates fast.

 `groupby` Clause
 ----------------